HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

   sql_file="lighthouse_a11y_audits.sql"
 ) }}

-Our audits revealed that 58.72% of the sites checked pass the [test for properly ordered headings](https://web.dev/heading-order/) that do not skip levels.
+Our audits revealed that 58.72% of the sites checked pass the <a hreflang="en" href="https://web.dev/heading-order/">test for properly ordered headings</a> that do not skip levels.
 These headings convey the semantic structure of the page.
 Many screen reader users navigate a page through its headings, so having them in the correct order–ascending with no jumps–means that assistive technology users will have the best experience.
 It is worth noting that we only check pages where these rules are more likely to be followed; home pages are more likely than interior pages to follow this rule.

 ### Skip links

 Skip links enable a user to skip through any interactive content such as a navigation system and go to another destination, typically the main content of the page.
 They are typically the first link on a page and can be persistent in the UI or visibly hidden until they have keyboard focus.
 This prevents keyboard users from needing to potentially tab through an extraneous number of elements to get to the content they are trying to access.

 Skip links are considered a bypass for a block.
-The 2020 Lighthouse audit data revealed that 93.90% of sites pass the [bypass block](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html) test, meaning they have a `<header>`, skip link or landmark region to allow users to skip repetitive content.
+The 2020 Lighthouse audit data revealed that 93.90% of sites pass the <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html">bypass block</a> test, meaning they have a `<header>`, skip link or landmark region to allow users to skip repetitive content.

 ### Tables